-I was declared a recipient of the Top Collector Award & Maintenance Award while demonstrating capability to achieve 99% accuracy and productively managing a portfolio of USD 1.5 M on a monthly basis.
+I was declared a recipient of the Top Collector Award & Maintenance Award while demonstrating the capability to achieve 99% accuracy and productively managing a portfolio of USD 1.5 M per month.

 How long is a cover letter third paragraph?

-The hiring manager should have by not stopped skimming and started reading your cover letter.
+The hiring manager should have not stopped skimming and started reading your cover letter.

 Here's why it worked: